stoicsapien1/stoicsapien1.github.io/README.md

 ## 💼 Experience

+### **Quantitative Research Intern @ BlackRock**
+**INR Corporate Bond Risk Model**
+- Built a multi-factor risk model to support investment decisions in the Indian rupee (INR) corporate bond market.
+- Conducted detailed analysis on a universe of 5,000+ bonds across ~300 issuers — summarized spread, return, and maturity distributions.
+- Classified bonds into Public Sector Undertakings (PSUs) and non-PSUs for comparative insights.
+- Collaborated with cross-functional teams and industry experts to identify distressed and illiquid segments by flagging bonds with high spreads (>400 bps) and negative spreads.
+- Developed cross-sectional models using Weighted Least Squares (WLS) regression — starting with a single market factor and adding PSU status, maturity buckets, and sector factors.
+- Evaluated model performance at both bond and index levels using R² and adjusted R² metrics.

+---

-- **Summer Intern @ Indian Statistical Institute**
+### **Summer Intern @ Indian Statistical Institute**

-  - **Predicting Shipment Weights in FMCG Supply Chain**
+**Predicting Shipment Weights in FMCG Supply Chain**
 - Conducted Exploratory Data Analysis and Data Preprocessing.
-  - Applied Linear Regression, Decision Trees, and Random Forest, achieving an R² score of 0.9.
+- Applied Linear Regression, Decision Trees, and Random Forest models — achieved an R² score of **0.9**.

+---

-- **Data Analyst Intern @ MedTourEasy**
+### **Data Analyst Intern @ MedTourEasy**
-  - **Predict Blood Donation**
+**Predict Blood Donation**
-  - Predicted donor behavior with Logistic Regression, achieving an AUC score of 0.7891.
+- Predicted donor behavior using Logistic Regression — achieved an AUC score of **0.7891**.
-  - Deployed the model using Streamlit for real-time predictions.
+- Deployed the model with **Streamlit** for real-time prediction.

 ---